 Now on to the Facts!

 1.)
-Even though they are at risk of death by predation or disease, lobsters can theoretically live forever.
+Even though they are at risk of death by predation or disease, lobsters can theoretically live pretty much forever.
 This is due to the fact that aging doesn’t increase their chance of dying.
 They have an enzyme, known as telomerase, that prevents their DNA from being damaged as the cells are being replicated.

 2.)
 Wild lobsters come in a variety of colors, like green, grey, yellow, blue, calico, multi-colored, & even albino.
 That iconic red coloration is caused by steaming them.
-Red lobsters do occur in nature but about 1 in every 10 million lobsters.
+Red lobsters do occur in nature but only about 1 in every 10 million lobsters.

 3.)
 Lobsters eat a huge amount of food just after molting, and will even eat their own recently emptied shells.
 Eating the old shell replaces lost calcium and speeds up the hardening of their new exoskeleton.